 Lunch: A hot lunch with a form of meat or chicken, a carbohydrate, and a vegetable or salad.

 Dinner: A hot, light dinner.
-The cuisine varies, but normally includes meat/chicken and a carbohydrate.
+The cuisine varies, but normally includes a soup, meat/chicken and a carbohydrate.

 What is a volunteer’s prayer/spiritual life like?

-Magdala is a place where volunteers have the opportunity to experience a deep prayer life and spiritual renewal.
+Magdala is a place where volunteers have the opportunity to experience deep and powerful moments of prayer as well as spiritual renewal.
 The extent of each volunteer’s prayer or spiritual life depends on the individual.
 There are countless opportunities to receive sacraments, delve into personal or community prayer, or to look for and notice God in the natural surroundings and people that visit Magdala.

 We have the following prayer and devotional times built into the schedule: